 My husband struggled A LOT… everything was foreign.

-We vowed right then and there to change this feeling for parents… and immediately began working on resources to help parents understand IEP’s and allow them a chance to advocate for their children properly!
+We vowed right then and there to change this feeling for parents… And immediately we began working on resources to help parents understand their child’s IEP and allow them a chance to advocate for their children properly!

 - Speech-Language Impairments